-Over the medium term, the department aimed to create 226 207 work opportunities and 113 975 full-time equivalent jobs through the expanded public works programme.
-These opportunities and jobs will be created through projects and initiatives that involve: restoring and rehabilitating degraded ecosystems (environmental protection and infrastructure programme); increasing the percentage of land under conservation and managing land use sustainably (Working for Ecosystems); protecting, restoring and rehabilitating wetlands (Working for" "Wetlands); protecting water resources (Working for Water); addressing the challenges faced by the fisheries sector (Working for Fisheries); and sustaining production, growth and transformation in the forestry sector (Working for Forests).
-To fund these projects and initiatives, the department has set aside R10.2 billion over the medium term in the Environmental Programmes programme.
+This will be achieved by rolling out projects and initiatives that involve restoring and rehabilitating degraded ecosystems (environmental protection and infrastructure programmes); increasing the percentage of land under conservation and managing the sustainable use of land (Working for Ecosystems); protecting, restoring and rehabilitating wetlands (Working for Wetlands); protecting water resources (Working for Water); addressing the challenges faced by the fisheries sector (Working for Fisheries); and sustaining production, growth and transformation in the forestry sector (Working for Forests).
+To fund these projects and initiatives, the department has set aside R8.7 billion over the medium term in the Environmental Programmes programme.